kohana/userguide/guide/using.configuration.md

 [!!]
 When using opcode caching, such as [APC](http://php.net/apc) or [eAccelerator](http://eaccelerator.org/), class loading time is significantly reduced.
 It is highly recommended to use opcode caching with *any* production website, no matter the size.

-Configuration files are slightly different from other files within the [cascading filesystem](about.filesystem) in that they are **merged** rather than overloaded.
-This means that all configuration files with the same file path are combined to produce the final configuration.
-The end result is that you can overload *individual* settings rather than duplicating an entire file.

 ## Initial Settings

 Every new Kohana installation will require changing [Kohana::init] settings in `APPPATH/bootstrap.php`.
 Any setting that is not set will use the default setting.
 These settings can be accessed and modified later by using the static property of the [Kohana] class.
 For instance, to get the current character set, read the [Kohana::$charset] property.